bazel-contrib/toolchains_llvm/README.md

 `llvm_toolchain` rule.
 For example, `@llvm_toolchain_llvm//:bin/clang-format`
 is a valid and visible target in the quickstart example above.

+The distribution also exposes `@llvm_toolchain_llvm//:clang_cpp`, a `cc_library` that links libclang-cpp (Clang's C++ API, which statically embeds LLVM) together with the Clang/LLVM development headers, for tools that embed Clang in-process (e.g. dependency scanning or clang-tidy-style tooling).
+Because LLVM is built without RTTI, dependents deriving from Clang's polymorphic types must compile with `-fno-rtti`.
+Note the C++ standard library: the upstream LLVM **Linux** releases are built against libstdc++, so a dependent must be built with a libstdc++ standard library (`stdlib = "stdc++"` or `"dynamic-stdc++"`) -- a libc++ dependent (the default) fails to link against it with `undefined symbol`. macOS releases are built against libc++, matching the default.

 When using the `toolchain_roots` attribute, there is currently no single target that you can reference, and you may have to alias the tools you want with a `select` clause in your workspace.